 FUTURE PERFORMANCE ESTIMATES

-The KRI-KRI administration has a cautious attitude towards the situation and developments in the economic environment.
-For the new year, it is a prerequisite to implement appropriate policies that will ensure adequate liquidity and maintain satisfactory profitability.
+The KRI-KRI administration continues to maintain a cautious attitude towards the situation and developments in the economic environment.
+Against this background, we promote the implementation of appropriate policies that will ensure sufficient liquidity and maintain good profitability.